ThomWright/ThomWright.github.io/_failure-patterns/idempotency-key-lock.md

   size="small"
 %}

-It would be possible for a race condition to occur, like so:
+If concurrency was allowed, it would be possible for a race condition to occur, like so:

 1. Request: `GET x : ∅`
 2. Retry: `GET x : ∅`